gjk0090/react-dashboard/readme.md

 * drag and drop (react-dnd)
 * wrap widget with grid for dnd
 * get rid of React-Bootstrap
-* add widget, Expose function: get widget list -- Urgent
+* fix validation in addWidget method -- Urgent
-* static function for widgets to return template for add new -- Urgent
 * config for widget title -- Urgent

 ###### improvement